Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Phase diagram

-The Neel phase appears when $J_1$ is large.
-It turns out that the ansatz with the best energy in the Neel phase has a spin space group symmetry\cite{LiuQiHangPRX24,SongZhidaPRX24,YangFangLiuPRX24}.
-The mean field Hamiltonian has nonzero magnetization $M_z$, finite \( t_2 \), and vanishing $\Delta_2$ and $\lambda_z$.
-Furthermore, the kinetic terms of the fermions are different from all the other phases.
-As shown in Fig.\ref{fig:splitting}, the $f_\up$ fermions have larger hopping amplitude surrounding the full plaquettes with right-up diagonal bonds, while the $f_\dn$ fermions have larger hopping amplitude surrounding the rest full plaquettes.
-This mean field Hamiltonian is invariant under the spacial $C_4$ rotation followed by spin flipping (assuming that the Neel order is parallel to $z$-axis),

-Similar symmetries include $(E||M_{x\pm y})$ and $(C_{2x}||M_y|{\hat y\over2})$.
-These operations are typical spin space group\cite{LiuQiHangPRX24, SongZhidaPRX24,YangFangLiuPRX24} elements where the spin rotation is unlocked with the lattice rotation.
-Resultantly, the spinon energy spectrum has a spin-splitting structure.
+{The N\'eel phase} appears when $J_1$ is large.
+The optimal variational parameters favor finite magnetization $M_z$, nonzero $t_2$, and vanishing $\Delta_2, \lambda_z$.
+Furthermore, the $f_\up$ fermions have larger hopping amplitude surrounding the full plaquettes with right-up diagonal bonds, while the $f_\dn$ fermions have larger hopping amplitude surrounding the rest full plaquettes (see Fig.\ref{fig:plaquette}(c) for illustration).
+This splitting structure is energetically robust when both $t_2$ and $M_z$ are nonzero.
+While the mean field Hamiltonian seems to break the lattice $C_4$ rotation symmetry, it is invariant under the composition of $C_4$ and spin flipping, namely $(C_{2x}|| C_{4})$, here we assume that the N\'eel order is parallel to $z$-axis.
+Similar symmetries include $(E||M_{x+ y})$ and $(C_{2x}||M_y|t_y)$.
+These operations are typical spin space group\cite{LiuQiHangPRX24, SongZhidaPRX24, YangFangLiuPRX24} elements where the spin rotation is unlocked with the lattice rotation.
+As a result, the spinon energy spectrum has an altermagnetic spin-splitting structure.

 Similar to the EP phase, the sign of $t_2\cdot M_z$ determines the pattern of amplitude modulation of the hopping terms of the spinons, namely, reversing the sign of $t_2\cdot M_z$ will shift the pattern of the strong-weak pattern of the hopping amplitudes of the $f_\up$ and $f_\dn$ fermions.

+The $Z_2$ gauge field is confined in the N\'eel phase according to the eigenvalues of the fidelity matrix shown in Tab.~\ref{tab:AFM}.

-In the Neel phase, the $Z_2$ gauge field is confined.
-Data for the fidelity matrix see in Tab.\ref{tab:AFM_overlap} in App.\ref{app:overlap}.
-Hence, the low energy excitations are gapless magnons instead of spinons.
-Actually, the spin space group symmetry also affect the magnon band structure.\cite{Chen2025Magnons,songLiu2024}
+The spinon mean-field spectrum remains gapless, but due to the confinement of the spinons, the low energy excitations are gapless magnons instead of spinons.
+The spin space group symmetry also affects the magnon band structure\cite{Chen2025Magnons,songLiu2024}.